V-Varga/BBT045-Phylo-2024/README.md

 ## Tutorial

-Students can find the material for the tutorial [here](./Tutorial/PhyloTutorial_py.html)
+Students can find the material for the tutorial [here](./Tutorial/PhyloTutorial_py.html).

 ## Exercise

-Students can find the material for the homework/exercise here.
-(Once the material is ready)
+Students can find the material for the homework/exercise [here](./Homework/PhyloHomework_py.html).